liamliban/SPoTem-Handgun-Detection/README.md

+# This project was my thesis study published in the ICIAI 2024: Proceedings of the 2024 International Conference on Innovation in Artificial Intelligence.
+It was conducted in collaboration with my thesis partners—Juan Miguel Flores, Robert Ribaya, and Idan Paguio—under the guidance of our adviser, Jessie James Suarez.

 ## pytorch-openpose

 pytorch implementation of [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) including **Body and Hand Pose Estimation**, and the pytorch model is directly converted from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) caffemodel by [caffemodel2pytorch](https://github.com/vadimkantorov/caffemodel2pytorch).
 You could implement face keypoint detection in the same way if you are interested in.
 Pay attention to that the face keypoint detector was trained using the procedure described in [Simon et al. 2017] for hands.